Submitting a paper to JOSS

 After submission:

-• The review issue will be closed, and automatic posts from @JOSS_TheOJ at Twitter and @JOSS at Mastodon will announce it!
+The review issue will be closed, and an automatic post from @JOSS at Mastodon will announce it!

 If you want to learn more details about the review process, take a look at the reviewer guidelines.